 Leaf Removal Tips

 Before you even think of tackling your leaves, do you have a good rake and is it the right size for you?
 As a rule of thumb, the bigger the rake, the smaller the job.
-You may also want to consider purchasing a no-clog rake which doesn’t skewer leaves and prevents you having to constantly unclog your rake.
+You may also want to consider purchasing a no-clog rake that doesn’t skewer leaves and prevents you from having to constantly unclog your rake.

 Another incredibly handy tool for leaf removal is a leaf blower or vacuum.
 This is especially useful for hard-to-reach places such as flower beds and under shrubs.
 Many yard vacuum devices have in-built mincers which work to compact the minced leaves so that you only have to change the bag once or twice the whole season.

 If your garden has a lot of trees and is on the big size, instead of placing all your leaves into bags, a better idea is to sweep them all into a large tarp and then dispose of them all at once.

 Mulching mowers can also help to make leaf removal much easier in the fall.
 If you don’t have a mulching mower, you could raise the blade of your mower to its highest setting so that when you mow, the leaves will be broken down and will be filtered into the grass blades.
 This works well for medium to large-sized yards and the leftover bits of leaves will act as a beneficial mulch for your lawn.

 Finally, remember that when leaves begin falling, they can trap water on your roof and in your gutters, causing it to deteriorate if left for a long period.
 To prevent this from happening, try and remove as many leaves as possible from your roof with a broom that has been attached to an extension pole.